Bylaws of Artist Management Association, Inc.

 Section 2.
 Specific Powers of Board.
 Without prejudice to the general powers set forth in Article II, Section 1 of these bylaws, but subject to the same limitations, the Board shall have full control over the affairs of the corporation, including without limitation, the power to do the following:

 Section 3.
 Number of Directors.
-The Board shall consist of a minimum of one (1) and a maximum of fifteen (15) directors.
+The Board shall consist of a minimum of one (1).
 The authorized number of directors may be changed by the affirmative vote of a majority of the Board.

 Section 4.
 Qualification and Selection of Directors.
 Directors shall be natural persons.
 The initial directors shall be those persons named in the organizational minutes of the corporation.
 Such directors shall serve until the second annual meeting of the Members.
 Thereafter, to become a director, a person shall be nominated by a director and elected at the annual meeting of Members for the election of Directors.
 Directors shall hold office for a term of one (1) year and each shall serve for such term and until the election and qualification of a successor, or until such director's death, resignation, or removal.
 Directors may be elected to any number of consecutive terms.